 A History of Hospitality and Service

-Fifty- years ago, visionary real estate developer John D. Gray and his partners built the luxury destination of dreams on the spectacular central Oregon Coast – Salishan Lodge
+Fifty- years ago, visionary real estate developer John D. Gray and his partners built the destination of dreams on the spectacular central Oregon Coast – Salishan Lodge

 A Self-Made Man